Porrapat/php_koans/readme.md

 ### Get Started:

 Look at phpunit.xml and then uncomment each test.
-You can start from `AboutAssertsTest`
+You can start from `AboutAsserts`

 ```bash
 php path_to_enlightenment.php